dmoisset/s5/character/classes/solarian.md

 As a bonus action, you can create a minor shield of compressed gravity waves, granting you a +1 bonus to your AC.
 The shield lasts until the beginning of your next turn or until you leave graviton mode.

-When you are attuned or fully attuned, as a move action, you can create a disk of massive gravitational energies that is capable of deflecting incoming attacks.
+When you are attuned or fully attuned, as a bonus action, you can create a disk of massive gravitational energies that is capable of deflecting incoming attacks.
 The shield extends over one edge of your space (you choose which one).
-The shield provides cover against attacks coming from its far side, but not against attacks originating from the side you’re on.
+The shield provides three-quarters cover against attacks coming from its far side, but not against attacks originating from the side you’re on.
 If you move, you can reposition your shield as part of your movement, moving it to a different edge of your space.
 You must use one of your hands to direct and maintain an active gravity shield.
-You cannot use this version of the gravity shield at the same time you use this revelation to gain a circumstance bonus to your AC.
+You cannot use this version of the gravity shield at the same time you use this revelation to gain a bonus to your AC.
 This gravity shield also lasts until the beginning of your next turn or until you leave graviton mode.

 ### Sunbolt :eight_spoked_asterisk: